atomheartother/QTweet/README.md

 I don't like Twitter but I like a few accounts on it.
 This is my solution.
 I value privacy above all, and none of your personal data or messages are being stored anywhere, QTweet only keeps records of what she needs to know and doesn't record any personal information, nor does she even store a record of which tweets she forwards to your server.

 In an effort of transparency, here's what I believe to be an exhaustive list of what QTweet stores and what I can access.
+None of the data described hereafter is being sold to anyone.

 In the database, which I make regular backups of (I do eventually remove outdated backups, however that is manual and I have no guarantee for how long your data is stored):